Sylvii1o23/dynamic-facial-expression-recognition/README.md

 # dynamic-facial-expression-recognition
-facial expression recognition task based on videos
+## Facial expression recognition task based on videos

 Due to file size limitations, the dataset and model weights have been placed in the cloud folder: https://drive.google.com/drive/folders/13F5SdpsM021hzls0vAxgC8UPK8rI70X0?usp=sharing.
 If you could not have access to the cloud link, please contact s112065541@m112.nthu.edu.tw.